 New Beans – Nov 19 Bean Futures – Support at $8.15, Resistance at $8.80, Place Targets at $8.70

 New Wheat – July 19 Wheat Futures – Support at $4.19, Resistance at $4.60, Place Targets at $4.55

 To see where grain futures are currently trading, please click here.

-As always, if I can help you with anything, please call me at the main office in New London at 419-279-3809 or send me an email at firstname.lastname@example.org.
+As always, if I can help you with anything, please call me on my cell at 419-279-3809 or send me an email at firstname.lastname@example.org.